-Rail-bound urban transport including light rail, metros and commuter trains are the most environmentally-friendly, safest, and most reliable rapid transoprt mode and thus provide the best solution to urban mobility challenges
+Rail-bound urban transport is the most environmentally-friendly, safest, and most reliable rapid transport mode, providing the best solution to urban mobility challenges.

 For more information please contact: